grimm-co/NotQuite0DayFriday/2021.01.29-nitro/README.md

     was not marked as a vulnerability, and as such any products using NITRO may not incorporate the fix into their product.

-This vulnerability was given CVE CVE-2021-26498.
+This vulnerability was assigned CVE number CVE-2021-26498.

 2. In the `nitf_Record_unmergeTREs` function in `modules/c/nitf/Record.c`, the
 `overflow` pointer on the stack is not initialized upon creation.
 Then later,